amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 # Deploying the app

-You can generate all you assets for production running this command:
+You can generate all your assets for production running this command:

 ```bash
 ng build --prod